kugwzk/kugwzk.github.io/index.md

 layout: homepage
 ---

 Hi, my name is Zekun Wang (汪泽堃 in Chinese).
-I am currently a final year Ph.D. student from SCIR @ Harbin Institute of Technology.
+I am a Researcher in Qwen @ Alibaba Group.
-Fortunately, I am advised by Prof. Ming Liu and Prof. Bing Qin.
-I expect to graduate in 2025.
-Prior to this, I received my bachelar degree from Harbin Institute of Technology in 2019.
+I earned earned my PhD degree from SCIR @ Harbin Institute of Technology.

 My research interests have evolved to focus on developing:
 * **Model/Data-Efficiency & Acceleration**: Efficient architecture for XFMRs or **hybrid** ones; Pruning, distillation, quantization etc. to reduce model size and speedup inference; Efficient training LLMs/MLLMs with a small cost (time or data).